spurani/LearnAI/README.md

 ### Hello!

 Myself Shlok Purani with Advanced Diploma in Computer Programming and Analysis from Seneca School of Arts and Technology.
-Currently working as a Software Developer.
+Currently working as a Data Scientist.
 Trying to make a transition in Artificial Intelligence by repetitive process called Learning.
 I am looking forward to collaborate on projects which solves real life or real world challenges using Artificial Intelligence.

 # Edureka Machine Learning Engineer
 This Branch is an overview of my Machine Learning Engineer Masters Certification coursework on an online learning platform Edureka.
 The course was really intersting as I got to learn most advanced concepts.
 The following are the list of courses that I learned and implemented their respective concepts